ShadiyahMangru/ALLCAPS/README.md

 Player class includes the variables that are unlikely to change during a player's contract with the Washington Capitals.
 PlayerStats class identifies the variables of interest for each player, most of which change over the course of a season.
-CapsStats class aggregates team statistics.
+CapsStats class aggregates team statistics (this class currently contains the main method to launch the application).
 SortStats class provides a method to sort team stats by Games Played, Goals, Assists, and Points.